 God will be your Lord, Christ your great High Priest and mediator – and future Messianic King!
 The Apostle Peter told a group of unsaved people that Jesus is Lord of all, even though they hadn’t repented and believed the Gospel yet (Acts 10:36).
 He is your Lord, whether you like it or not.
 Salvation is about sincere repentance from sins and admitting that God rules your life, that you can have perfect forgiveness and reconciliation with Him because of what Jesus has done for you, and that His eternal Son Jesus Christ is Lord of all.

 he saved us, not because of deeds done by us in righteousness, but in virtue of his own mercy, by the washing of regeneration and renewal in the Holy Spirit, which he poured out upon us richly through Jesus Christ our Savior, so that we might be justified by his grace and become heirs in hope of eternal life (Titus 3:5-7).

 How can you know more about God, so you can understand more about why you need to confess your sins and believe in Jesus Christ?
 There are three ways.
 First, read your Bible to see what Jesus said.
 Start with Matthew, Mark, Luke or John.
 Second, go to church so you can be taught what Jesus said by people who already know Jesus and want to tell you all about him!
 Third, pray to God and ask Him to help you understand!
 Fourth, contact a Bible-believing church to ask questions and find out more.

-Now then, we are ambassadors for Christ, as though God were pleading through us: we implore you on Christ’s behalf, be reconciled to God.
-For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him (1 Corinthians 5:20-21).
+So we are ambassadors for Christ, God making his appeal through us.
+We beseech you on behalf of Christ, be reconciled to God.
+For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God (2 Corinthians 5:20-21).